alex3165/react-mapbox-gl/README.md

 ## Examples

-- See the example to display a big amount of markers : [London cycle example](example/london-cycle.js)
+- See the example to display a big amount of markers : [London cycle example](example/src/london-cycle.js)
-- See the example to display all the availables shapes : [All shapes example](example/all-shapes.js)
+- See the example to display all the availables shapes : [All shapes example](example/src/all-shapes.js)
+- See the example to display a GEOJson file : [geojson example](example/src/geojson-example.js)

 ### Run the examples